usf-cs212-fall2018/usf-cs212-fall2018.github.io/_posts/2018-08-26-project-functionality.md

   2. Enter the title `Project v#` where `v#` is the release number to verify.
 This is the only way we can tell which release you want verified and code reviewed.

-  3. If this is the first time you have passed the tests remotely, ask for your functionality grade in Canvas to be updated in the issue description.
+  3. If this is the first time you have passed the tests remotely, ask for your functionality grade in Canvas to be updated in the issue description. **Please provide your full name in your request, so we can match your work on Github to the correct account on Canvas.**

   4. On the side under "Assignees", add the teacher assistant Olivia Kumar (`oliviakumar` is her username).
 She will process your verification requests.